vista-art/fragmentcolor/docs/api/core/renderer/hidden/create_external_texture_kotlin.md

 `ULong` pointer to a `SurfaceTexture` (or any equivalent native handle) so uniffi can marshal it across the FFI boundary.

-Currently a stub — every call returns `FragmentColorError.Render("not implemented yet")` until the Android plumbing to map a `SurfaceTexture` into a `wgpu::ExternalTexture` lands.
+Currently a stub: every call returns `FragmentColorError.Render("not implemented yet")` until the Android plumbing to map a `SurfaceTexture` into a `wgpu::ExternalTexture` lands.